ivanuser/Unbound-UI-extension-marketplace/extensions/prompt-library/README.md

 ## Installation

+### From Extension Manager

 1. Open the Extension Manager in Open WebUI (Settings > Extensions)
 2. Click on the "Marketplace" tab
 3. Find "Prompt Library" and click "Install"
 4. Restart Open WebUI if prompted

+### Manual Installation

+1. Download the extension package
+2. Extract to your Open WebUI extensions directory
+3. Restart Open WebUI
+4. Enable the extension in the Extension Manager

 ## Usage